spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 **Cloud Type** allows you to choose the infrastructure provider with which this cluster profile is associated.
 Select **Edge Native** and click **Next**.

-The **Profile Layers** section is where you specify the packs that compose the profile.
+The **Profile Layers** section specifies the packs that compose the profile.

 Add the **BYOS Edge OS** pack to the OS layer.